Translation Awards

 Translations submitted must not have been published in any form before the deadline set for submissions.
 Works that have previously been published in English translation must not be translated again for the contest.

-The jury’s decision will be final, and no correspondence concerning it will be entered into.
+The jury’s decision will be final and no correspondence concerning it will be entered into.

 All copyrights in submissions and prize-winning works belong to the translators, but portions of the award-winning entries may be published in The Korea Times.

-For inquiries: The Korea Times Culture Desk at 02-724-2353 or ktimes.translation@gmail.com
+For inquiries: The Korea Times K-Culture Desk at 02-724-2353 or ktimes.translation@gmail.com

 Prizes